 Traveling to the land of the pharaohs means discovering one of the oldest civilizations in the world, its vast history, its majestic pyramids and temples and its imposing desert landscape where the Nile is the absolute protagonist.
 Its capital, Cairo, is a city of contrasts.
 These are the best tours to discover Cairo and its surroundings:

-1. Private tour: pyramids and sphinx of Giza, Egyptian Museum and Khan el-Khalili bazaar.
+1. Private tour: pyramids and sphinx of Giza, Egyptian Museum and Khan el-Khalili bazaar

-Next to the pyramids is located another of the emblems of Egypt, the Great Sphinx of Giza.
+Next to the pyramids is located another of the emblems of Egypt, the great sphinx of Giza.
 A sculpture of more than 20 meters high with the body of a lion and a human head that symbolizes the union of intelligence and strength for the ancient Egyptians.

-- Upon arrival, you will see for yourself that the three Pyramids of Giza live up to their fame.
+- Upon arrival, you will see for yourself that the three pyramids of Giza live up to their fame.
 This tour offers a guided introduction to the pyramids to learn why they were built and how, as it is an enigma how such perfect structures were built at that time with such rudimentary means.

-- If you wish, you will have free time to enter one of the pyramids and feel like an intrepid archaeologist exploring its empty inner chambers independently, since the guide is not allowed to enter with the group.
+- If you wish, you will have free time to enter one of the pyramids and feel like an intrepid archaeologist exploring its empty inner chambers independently, as the guide is not allowed to enter with the group.
 Are you up for the adventure?

-- Near the pyramids of Giza is the colossal Sphinx of Giza, one of the great mysteries of the ancient world, as there is still speculation about its origin, its date of creation or its function.
+- Near the pyramids of Giza is the colossal sphinx of Giza, one of the great mysteries of the ancient world, as there is still speculation about its origin, its date of creation or its function.
 However, the most widespread theory is that it was erected around 2,500 BC as part of the funerary complex of the pharaoh Chephren in order to become the guardian of his tomb.

-If you want to take a tour of Cairo that brings together ancient and modern Egypt, this day tour of Cairo and the Pyramids of Giza: is the one for you.
+If you want to take a tour of Cairo that brings together ancient and modern Egypt, this day tour of Cairo and the Pyramids of Giza is the one for you.

-You will get to see the pyramids and other monuments and museums related to this archaic civilization as well as visit Tahrir Square, Khan Khalil Bazaar and have lunch in a local restaurant where you will taste some of the best dishes of the Cairo cuisine.
+You will see the pyramids and other monuments and museums related to this archaic civilization as well as visit Tahrir Square, Khan Khalil Bazaar and have lunch in a local restaurant where you will taste some of the best dishes of the Cairo cuisine.
 A private guide and a vehicle will ensure you a personalized experience in the capital of the country!

-Itinerary at the pyramids
+Itinerary in the pyramids